 Failure to follow this warning could result in personal injury or death.
-Disconnect electrical power to the unit and install lockout tag before changing blower speed.
+Before making any indoor wiring adjustments, shut off gas supply.
+Then disconnect electrical power to the unit and install lockout tag before changing blower speed.

 This unit has independent fan speeds for gas heating and cooling modes.
-Single phase models also have a dedicated continuous fan speed.
-All models (1 phase and 3 phase), have a field-selectable capability to run two different cooling speeds: A normal cooling fan speed (350-450 CFM/Ton) and an enhanced dehumidification fan speed (As low as 320

-CFM/Ton) for use with either a dehumidistat or a thermostat that supports dehumidification.
+Single phase units also have a dedicated continuous fan speed All models, have a field-selectable capability to run two different cooling speeds: A normal cooling fan speed (350-450 CFM/Ton) and an enhanced dehumidification fan speed (As low as 320 CFM/Ton) for use with either a dehumidistat or a thermostat that supports dehumidification.

 This unit is factory-set for use with a single cooling fan speed.
-For single phase models, the cooling speed is marked "COOL" on the IGC (See Fig. 20).
-For 3-phase models, the cooling speed is marked "LOW" on the interface board (IFB) (See Fig. 20).
-The factory-shipped settings are noted in Table 9.
-There are up to 3 additional speed tap wires available for use in either gas heating mode, cooling mode, or continuous fan mode (For color coding on the indoor fan motor leads, see Table 7).
+For single phase models, the cooling speed is marked "COOL" on the IGC (See Fig. 13).
+The factory-shipped settings are noted in Table 7.
+There are up to 3 additional speed tap wires available for use in either gas heating mode, cooling mode, or continuous fan mode (For color coding on the indoor fan motor leads, see Table 6).
 For single phase models, one of the additional speed tap wires is connected to the continuous fan, with the other 2 wires shipped loose in the control box near the IGC.
-For three phase models, the additional 3 speed tap wires are shipped loose with vinyl caps and are located in the control box near the interface fan board (IFB) (See Fig. 20).

-Gas Heating Fan Speed Set-up:
+Gas Heating Fan Speed Set-up (Single Phase Models):